pranshum/departingflights/README.md

 ```

-Testing of business logic can be easily performed by writing test cases against the flight actor and ensuring it maintains data integrity and generates the required events.
+Business logic testing can be done by writing test cases against the flight actor and ensuring it maintains data integrity and generates the required events.

 ```